thanhtan541/telnet-did-demo/README.md

-# telnet-openmls-demo
+# telnet-did-demo

-The Group chat using OpenMLS and Telnet protocol
+The demo of Decentralized Identifiers (DIDs) v1.0

 ## Installation